betterscientificsoftware/bssw.io/Articles/ShortArticles/DiscontinuingSoftwareProjects.md

    It may even be below the quality standards the project is accustomed to maintaining.
    That's ok too.
    If so, the release can be identified as *development* or *experimental* to help clarify this.
-   Remember, the goal is primarily to document and make available critical computer science know-how for others who may want to follow in your footsteps.
+   Remember, the goal is primarily to document and make available critical computer science knowledge for others who may want to follow in your footsteps.

 1. Open-source the code

-   If the project's source code is not already open source, a key way to ensure the computer science know-how remains available to the community is to release it under a widely adopted open-source license.
+   If the project's source code is not already open source, a key way to ensure the computer science knowledge remains available to the community is to release it under a widely adopted open-source license.
    The institution(s) that sponsored its development may have specific processes to follow to release the software as open-source.
    For example, Livermore Labs' Information Management (IM) office defines [a set of processes](https://computing.llnl.gov/sites/default/files/COMP_Poster_OSS.pdf) to follow for open-source releases.
-   By making a project's software open source, it becomse possible to host the software in world-readable, public places (e.g. GitHub or GitLab) where the community can find it and learn from it.
+   By making a project's software open source, it becomes possible to host the software in world-readable, public places (e.g. GitHub or GitLab) where the community can find it and learn from it.
    In these cases, it is best to choose a *permissive* type open source license which includes a *disclaimer of warranty*.
    Most open source licenses do.
    Good options are [MIT](https://opensource.org/license/mit/) or [ISC](https://www.isc.org/licenses/).